What does Importer of Record (IOR) mean?

 Key Responsibilities of an IOR in Taiwan

-Customs Compliance – The IOR confirms that all imported goods confirm to Taiwan’s customs regulations, such as accurate categarizations under the Harmonized System Code (HS Code) or HTS Harmonized Tariff Schedule.
+Customs Compliance – The IOR confirms that all imported goods confirm to Taiwan’s customs regulations, such as accurate categarizations under the Harmonized System Code (HS Code).

 Tax and Duty Payments – The IOR is responsible for calculating and paying tariffs, and confirming approval with local tax laws.